 TERMS & CONDITIONS OF CONTRACT

-Where applicable, the offer is valid for acceptance for 60 days from date of issue.
+Where applicable, quotes/ proposals are valid for acceptance for 60 days from date of issue.
+In the absence of a valid quote or proposal, all work will be charged at standard testing rates.

 - Change of Price